 Rick is the founder and director of Positive Exposure, an innovative arts, education and advocacy organization working with individuals living with genetic difference.
 Positive Exposure utilizes the visual arts to significantly impact the fields of genetics, mental health and human rights.

 The Positive Exposure photographic exhibition premiered at the People’s Genome Celebration, June 2001, at the Smithsonian’s National Museum of Natural History and continues to exhibit in galleries, museums and public arenas internationally.
-Positive Exposure is the subject of critically acclaimed Kartemquin Film’s ON BEAUTY, 2016 scheduled release.
+Positive Exposure is the subject of critically acclaimed Kartemquin Film’s ON BEAUTY.

 “ ‘On Beauty’ is, quite simply, a masterful example of how cinema can serve as a humanizing force in the world.
 We need films like this.
 We can’t afford to lose them.”

-Positive Exposure explores the social and psychological experiences of people living with genetic conditions of all ages and ethno-cultural heritages.
-This impressive and powerful collection of imagery, film and narratives celebrates the richness and beauty of human diversity and dignity.
+Positive Exposure’ s powerful collection of imagery, film and narratives celebrates the richness and beauty of human diversity and dignity.